aryand1/Pneumonia_detection/README.md

 # Pneumonia_detection

+Hey I am Aryan, I am starting my series of project with this one.

 Image classification problem : Detecting pneumonia using chest X-ray

 **Problem Statement**: Detection of infalamation or fluid(pneumonia) in chest x-ray.